You must submit an application if you will be a NEW student at a:

 This means the school determined that your child is not eligible to attend.
+For DCPS in-boundary and citywide schools, students may be marked ineligible if an application was no longer needed.
+For example: an application is submitted for a K-12 out-of-boundary student who moved in-boundary before the date of enrollment.
+Students who received formal placements from DCPS after applying will also be marked as ineligible.
 For DCPS selective high schools and programs, students are not eligible if they do not meet the school's entrance requirements.
-Other cases of “not eligible” are rare, such as a student re-applying to a school from which the student was expelled.
-If you have questions, contact the school directly or the My School DC Hotline at (202) 888-6336 or at firstname.lastname@example.org.
+Other cases of “ineligible” are rare, such as a student re-applying to a school from which the student was expelled.
+If you have questions, contact the school directly or the My School DC Hotline at (202) 888-6336 or at email@example.com.

 If you are matched to a school in the lottery, you must enroll your child by the common enrollment deadline, or you may lose your space at that school.
 This includes submitting proof of DC residency, the school's required paperwork, and up-to-date health forms.
 Some schools may require you to complete paperwork online.